-Currently: There is currently one bay accessible to the Police Department located at the rear of the Kimball Safety Complex, which leads to a common area shared with the Fire Department.
-It is projected as the Fire Department expands, we will lose our parking spot in the bay and all police vehicles will then have to be stored out doors.
+Current: There is currently one bay accessible to the Police Department located at the rear of the Kimball Safety Complex.
+This leads to a common area shared by the Fire Department.
+It is projected as the Fire Department expands, we will lose our parking spot in the bay and all police vehicles will have to be stored outdoors.

-Needed: It is anticipated that 3 garage bays are needed for: 1) Forensic Seizures – vehicles used in crimes such as robberies, assaults, and sexual assaults, that need to be forensically processed; 2) Storage and maintenance of our OHRV, motorcycle and cruiser maintenance; 3) Sallyport for unloading arrests in a secure area for both prisoner and officer safety.
+Needed: It is anticipated that three bays are needed for: 1) Forensic Seizures (vehicles used in crimes), 2) Storage and maintenance of our OHRV, motorcycle and cruiser maintenance, 3) Sally port for unloading arrests in a secure area for both prisoner and officer safety.

-Needed: An impound yard is needed to: 1) hold vehicles that have been used in other crimes including fatal and serious personal injury accidents that require processing; 2) hold other impounded property including bicycles, etc.
+Needed: An impound yard is needed to: 1) hold vehicles that have been used in crimes, including fatal and serious personal injury accidents that require processing, 2) hold other impounded property, including bicycles, etc.

-Currently: There is no Training Room or Conference Room.
+Current: There is no Training Room or Conference Room

-Needed: An area is needed for departmental trainings and monthly department meetings.
-Currently the department uses the general office area for department meetings.
-This area does not allow seating for everyone and is not conducive to meetings or training sessions.
+Needed: An area is needed for departmental trainings and department meetings.
+Currently, the department uses the booking area for meetings.
+This area does not allow seating for everyone and is not conducive to meetings or training sessions

-Currently: The current prisoner booking room is not a secure room.
-It gives unruly and combative prisoners access to the administrative area and potentially to the rest of the PD.
-The room is not physically conducive to officer safety and does not flow with proper and correct prisoner handling methods.
+Current: The current prisoner booking room is not a secure room.
+It gives unruly and combative prisoners access to the administrative areas and potentially to the rest of the PD.
+The room is not physically conducive to officer safety and it does not flow with proper and correct prisoner handling methods.
 There are no holding cells to detain violent offenders or prisoners for short-term periods.
 Also, by law a separate area to hold juveniles is needed since sight and sound separation is required.

 Needed: A secure booking area is needed to process detainees.
-At least two adult cells and one separate holding cell for juveniles are needed.
+At least two adult cells and one separate holding cell for juveniles is needed.

-Currently: The current foyer/lobby is very small and there is no place to sit.
+Current: There current foyer/lobby is very small and there is no place to sit.
 If more than one visitor comes in at the same time, they are bumping into each other.
-There is also not enough room for forms and literature.
+There are also not enough rooms for forms and literature.

 Needed: A larger lobby area is needed so that multiple visitors are able to sit comfortably.
 The lobby should also provide an area for visitors to fill out forms.

-Currently: There is no kitchen and no separate area for employees to eat meals.
-The refrigerator and microwave are located in the general office area, which makes the area cramped and unsanitary.
+Current: There is no kitchen and no separate area for employees to eat meals.
+The refrigerator and microwave are in the booking area, which makes the area cramped.